 May ~ Meeting with the Museum Director of the National Museum of the Pacific War in Fredericksburg, Texas to discuss the book and hosting the exhibit (from the Evergreen Museum) in 2014.
 This will be quite an honor to be a part of an event at this prominent national museum.
 Update We are tentatively scheduled for a 90 day much expanded exhibit beginning Mid May of 2014.

 April 6th ~ The Evergreen Aviation and Space Museum is hosting the artwork from the book in a newly created Glass Gallery room on the balcony above the “Spruce Goose.”
 This beautiful, unused classroom seemed wasted as storage and a lunchroom, and with a little creative persuasion, a new Gallery was born.
 We will have a book signing reception on April 6th, and an event including Black Cat Alex Catlow preceeding.
-The artwork will be on display here until sometime this summer.
+The artwork will be on display here through the end of the year.

 11/30/12 5:30-7:00 Corban University Psalm Center Art Gallery hosts a reception featuring Howard’s artwork and assorted photos as well as a kick off book signing event for the new book.
 More info at www.corban.edu.
 Artwork will be on display through Jan.
 28, 2013.

 www.createspace.com/4047473 (color version)

 www.createspace.com/4050967 (B&W version)

 “Wonderful and beautifully real stories such as this are dying every day as we lose our WWII veterans.
 Kudos to Ron Miner for preserving and sharing the gold of his father’s journals, photos, and drawings to bring us such a compelling look at life during the war.
 This is not only a valuable and insightful historical document but a dramatic and warm personal story.”

 DON KEITH, author of Undersea Warrior, Firing Point, and War Beneath the Waves